Posts Tagged ‘China’

 While we stayed in the train, MārtiņšK and Everita were wandering around the village.
 The air there was dryer than cookies of sweetcrust pastry and temperature above 30C.
 The village was located in the middle of nowhere, cows were walking down the streets and abandoned houses were intensively torn down .

-wheels and rails and trains Cows on streets Waiting for the train coming back Train with new wheels on double-rails
+wheels and rails and trains Waiting for the train coming back Train with new wheels on double-rails

 Some time after leaving the village behind, we reached the Chinese border.